 Instructions

 - Preheat your oven to 150°C (302°F), fan on.
-You can also use an air fryer: just line it with a liner or heat-safe dish and remember to give the almonds a quick stir once or twice as they roast.
+If using an air fryer: line it with a liner or use a deep, heat-safe dish, and remember to give the almonds a quick stir once or twice during both roasting rounds.

 - First roast (Dry roast): Spread the almonds on a parchment-lined tray and bake for 5 minutes.
 This gives them a head start and makes them extra crunchy later.